tomascharad/self-driving-car/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I detected the cuves with sliding windows and I fitted my lane lines with a 2nd order polynomial and applied some sanity checks like distance thresholds and curvature similarity between lanes:

 ![alt text][image5]
 ![alt text][image6]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in on the methods `calculate_curvature(...)`
+I calculated curvature on `calculate_curvature(...)` and the center deviation on `get_texted_image(...)`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.